near/near-microindexers/README.md

-cargo install --version=0.5.13 sqlx-cli --features postgres ulimit -n 30000 cargo build --release
+cargo install --version=0.5.13 sqlx-cli --features postgres ulimit -n 30000 cargo build --release cargo run --release
-#!!! here you need to create .env in the root of the project, and .aws in ~
-cargo run --release -- --s3-bucket-name near-lake-data-mainnet --s3-region-name eu-central-1 --start-block-height 9820210
 ```

 ## Migrations

-Unfortunately, migrations do not work if you have several projects writing to the same DB.
+Unfortunately, sqlx migrations do not work if you have several projects writing to the same DB.
 We still use the migrations folder in each project, but we have to apply the changes manually.

 ## Creating read-only PostgreSQL user